Scam defense / Updated 2026-06-26

 Why is a wallet-approval pop-up the trap careful people miss?

 Even people who would never share a seed phrase can lose funds by approving a malicious transaction.
-A scam site shows a normal-looking confirmation, but the approval actually grants a contract permission to move your tokens later, so the wallet drains minutes or weeks after you clicked.
+A scam site shows a normal-looking confirmation.
+But the approval actually grants a contract permission to move your tokens later — so the wallet drains minutes or weeks after you clicked.

 The defense is to read what you are signing, not just the buttons.
 Be wary of free mints, surprise airdrops, and 'claim your reward' pages, and keep a habit of reviewing and revoking old approvals.
 Our free approval-hygiene workflow at /trust shows how to check and revoke permissions safely.